CommandMC/HeroicWiki/How-to-install-Ubisoft-Connect-on-Linux-Mac.md

 ## Extra notes:
 - The Ubisoft Connect Launcher added with the `Add Game` cannot be accessed by games installed using Heroic unless installed in the same prefix
-- Individual games may require extra dependencies to be installed or specific configurations and tweaks to run, that is NOT covered in this page, if you need help with this you can ask on our Discord
+- Individual games may require extra dependencies to be installed or specific configurations and tweaks to run, that is NOT covered in this page, if you need help with this you can ask on our Discord.